-- All components of the action are to be described in detail, including construction, operation, maintenance, decommissioning and rehabilitation.
-This is to include the precise location of all works to be undertaken (including off-site works and infrastructure), structures to be built or elements of the action that may have impacts on MNES. - The description of the action is to also include details on how the works are to be undertaken (including stages of development and their timing) and design parameters for those aspects of the structures or elements of the action that may have relevant impacts.
-At a minimum, this description is to also include details of: - (a) all infrastructure proposed to be constructed and construction methods - (b) ancillary infrastructure proposed to be constructed and upgrades of existing ancillary infrastructure - (c) location of the mine infrastructure area, waste rock dump, tailings dam, water supply dams, truck load-out facilities and run of min pad/stockpiles - (d) off-site infrastructure and the current status of these to support the action - (e) treatment of contaminated land, including method of treatment, disposal of waste and contaminated material, standards and minimum thresholds required for removal/disposal - (f) maximum life of the action, including construction, operation, decommissioning and rehabilitation - (g) number of jobs for the life of the action, including number of jobs for Aboriginal and Torres Strait Islander employees - (h) associated works and supporting infrastructure deemed necessary as part of the action or safety works - (i) other activities including but not limited to, changes to hydrological flow, material storage, construction camp and facilities and dust control management, waste management generally and management of spills/contaminants/pollutants (e.g. prevention from entering waterways and groundwater) - (j) any changes that have been made to the project since the referral documentation was submitted. - The description of the action is to provide the total size (in hectares) of the project area and the total size (in hectares) of the disturbance footprint.
-If the disturbance footprint is the same as the project area, the MNES section is to include a statement to this effect.
+- 16.4 All components of the action are to be described in detail, including construction, operation, maintenance, decommissioning and rehabilitation.
+This is to include the precise location of all works to be undertaken, structures to be built or elements of the action that may have impacts on MNES. - 16.5 The description of the action is to also include details on how the works are to be undertaken (including stages of development and their timing) and design parameters for those aspects of the structures or elements of the action that may have relevant impacts.
+At a minimum, this description is to also include details of: - (a) all infrastructure proposed to be constructed and construction methods - (b) ancillary infrastructure proposed to be constructed and upgrades of existing ancillary infrastructure - (c) realignment or replacement of services, structures, access etc. required as a result of the action - (d) establishment of new quarries (resource extraction areas) which includes location, size, method of extraction of materials and transport of materials - (e) treatment of contaminated land, including method of treatment, disposal of waste and contaminated material, standards and minimum thresholds required for removal/disposal - (f) maximum life of the action, including construction, operation, decommissioning and rehabilitation - (g) number of jobs for the life of the action, including number of jobs for Aboriginal and Torres Strait Islander employees - (h) associated works and supporting infrastructure deemed necessary as part of the action or safety works - (i) other activities including but not limited to, changes to hydrological flow, concrete batching plant, material storage, workers accommodation village and facilities, fines and dust control management, waste management generally and management of spills/contaminants/pollutants (e.g. prevention from entering waterways and groundwater).

-16.7 The MNES section must include a map (or maps) which clearly identify all components of the action and their location within the project area.
+- 16.6 The description of the action is to provide the total size (in hectares) of the project area and the total size (in hectares) of the disturbance footprint.
+If the disturbance footprint is the same as the project area, the MNES section is to include a statement to this effect. - 16.7 The MNES section must include a map (or maps) which clearly identify all components of the action and their location within the project area.